July 1, 2019 – Canada Day

 Canada Day is an opportunity to re-discover our shared heritage; recall our successes; and, more importantly, to look to the future.
 Our future is built on the confidence we derive from having made Canada a truly open, welcoming and free country.
 Based on the legacy of our forefathers, Canada stands as a symbol of justice, progress and inclusion.

-Our city flourishes because of the diversity of people who have chosen to make Toronto their home.
-As we celebrate Canada’s 151st anniversary this year, it is important to recognize each and every community that plays a part in enhancing Toronto’s social and cultural landscape.
+Toronto is a proud multicultural City that embraces a wide variety of cultures and faiths.
+Our City flourishes because of the diversity of people who have chosen to make Toronto their home.
+It is important to recognize each and every community that plays a part in enhancing Toronto’s social and cultural landscape.
+As we celebrate Canada’s 152nd anniversary this year, it is important to recognize each and every community that plays a part in enhancing Toronto’s social and cultural landscape.

 As the Newcomer’s Advocate with the City of Toronto I strongly believe that we must work to together to promote togetherness.
 We must Respect our newcomer communities.
 We must Accept our newcomer communities.
 We should Celebrate our diversity and Embrace our different cultures and traditions, because we are all part of the human RACE.

 Please celebrate a safe and happy Canada Day with your friends, family and neighbours.